 It seems simple.
 You’ve probably done it before.
 But it only takes one bad tape job for disaster to strike.
-To avoid shattering great grandma’s dishes, use this guide to learn about how to tape a box, the best tape for shipping and moving, and key techniques like the H-Tape Method.
+To avoid shattering grandma’s dishes during your next move, use this guide to learn the best way to tape a box for shipping and moving, and key techniques like the H-Tape Method.

-- Using the new, flat box, identify the top and bottom.
-Assemble the bottom of the box first because everything needs a strong foundation.
-Shape the box into the desired form.
-Fold the two smaller flaps down, followed by the two larger flaps.
+- Grab a new, flat box, then find the top and bottom.
+Assemble the bottom of the box first to establish a sturdy foundation.
+Shape the box, then fold the two smaller flaps down followed by the two larger flaps.

 - With the help of a tape gun dispenser, tape the center seam that connects the two larger flaps.
-The tape should touch each flap to connect them as well as extend past both edges about 2-3 inches.
-The extra tape will be folded up the sides of the boxes to add extra support.
+The tape should touch each flap to connect them and extend past both edges about 2-3 inches.
+This excess tape will be folded up the sides of the boxes to add extra support.

-- Flip the box over, with the top facing toward you, and repeat the same steps used to tape the bottom of the box.
+- Flip the box over (so that the top is facing you) and repeat the same steps used to tape the bottom of the box.